All Episodes

 I hadn't considered bullying.

-Well, I'm sure we'll hear about it.
+I'm not sure we'll hear about it.

-Because well, it is not their fault.
+Because, well, it is not their fault.

-Look, I folks, I have a piece here.
+Look, folks, I have a piece here.

-It ran Saturday, and the headline, Islam might have had a secondary role in the Boston attacks.
+And the headline, Islam might have had a secondary role in the Boston attacks.

 And it is written by Lisa Wangsness.